19hours/sg-statutes/Acts/Defence Science and Technology Agency Act.md

 (5) The validity of any proceedings of the board shall not be affected by any vacancy amongst its directors or by any defect in the appointment of any director.

-(6) Subject to the provisions of this Act, the board may regulate its own proceedings.
+(6) Subject to the provisions of this Act and the Public Sector (Governance) Act 2018, the board may regulate its own proceedings.

+[Act 5 of 2018 wef 01/04/2018]

 SECOND SCHEDULE